sshivaditya2019/SShivaditya2019/README.md

-### Hi there 👋 I'm a Computer Science student at VIT Chennai who loves to code!
+### Hi there 👋 I'm a Computer Science student who loves to code!